capitalone/DataProfiler/dataprofiler/tests/space_time_analysis/throughput-test-guidelines.md

   * PERCENT_TO_NAN:            percentage of data in each column to set as NaN (0 - 100)
   * sample_sizes:              list of dataset sizes to evaluate
   * DATASET_PATH:              path to a pre-existing dataset for analysis
-  * GENERATED_DATASET_SIZE:    size of dataset to be generated for analysis if DATASET_PATH is None

 ### Generated Dataset Details